benwaffle/gsick/README.md

-[gsick](http://gsick.com) is a platform to post and discover stuff. every post goes in a single channel. you can follow users. posts by people you follow appear in 'stream' new posts by everyone appear in 'new'. posts with most votes appear in 'top'. you can go to a random post.
+[gsick](http://gsick.com) is a platform to post and discover stuff. every post goes in a single channel. you can follow users. posts by people you follow appear in 'stream'. new posts by everyone appear in 'new'. posts with most votes appear in 'top'. you can go to a random post.